Théodat Lake: Toponymy

 In 1945, the Geography Commission announced its intention to choose a definitive name to designate the water body and also the river, noting that the new name could be none of those then known.
 Even francified in the form Michagomiche, the aboriginal toponym remained a problematic choice given names of the same root used in the same region as this lake.

 Two years later, the Geography Commission attributes the term Theodat to the lake and its emissary.
-Theodatus evokes the life work of Gabriel Sagard, baptized Théodat, recollet brother and missionary in Huronie in 1623 and 1624.
+Theodatus evokes the life work of Gabriel Sagard, who baptized Théodat, recollet brother and missionary in Huronie in 1623 and 1624.
 He was born between 1590 and 1595 and died in France around 1636.
 Honest and sure witness of his time he recorded his observations in "The Great Voyage of the Huron Country" (1632), in his "Histoire du Canada" (1636) and in a "Dictionary of the Huron Language".
 He is considered as the first religious historian of Canada.

 The toponym "Lake Théodat" was officialized on December 5, 1968, by the Commission de toponymie du Québec, when it was created.